Following are frequently asked JIRA testing interview questions in for freshers as well as experienced QA professionals.

 30) What is the Audit Log?

 Under Audit Log, you can see all the details about the issue created, and the changes made in the issues.

-31) For a Agile project, how user stories in JIRA are created?
+31) For an Agile project, how user stories in JIRA are created?

-For Agile project to create user stories in JIRA, follow below steps.
+For an Agile project to create user stories in JIRA, follow below steps.